paul43/BedlamCube/README.md

 * Multithreading -- It's an essentially sequential search so it's not clear this would work
 * GUI -- It would be nice to pop up animated cubes as we find solutions.
 Should be easily adapted from TomasP's blog post.

+#### Potential Gotchas

+* Crashes with stack overflow in Debug mode due to deep recursion.
+Have to compile in release mode for optimised tail calls.